Tours and Programs

-Group of Seven and the Canadian Identity • Explore the Group of Seven landscapes always on display at the WAG and learn why they have come to symbolize a distinctly Canadian identity.
+Group of 7 & the Canadian Identity • Explore the Group of Seven landscapes always on display at the WAG and learn why they have come to symbolize a distinctly Canadian identity.

-Inuit Artists • Discover the world of Inuit art!
+Inuit Art in the Contemporary World • Discover the world of Inuit art!
 Learn how Inuit artists work with a wide range of traditional and contemporary subjects, styles, and materials.
 Explore the visual language of Northern artists.

 Medium Messages • An artist’s message may take on different meanings in a drawing, print, painting, or sculpture.
 Travel through the exhibitions and discover how the artist's choice of medium makes a difference.

-Not in a Vacuum • Art is affected by politics, social change, the media, and pretty well everything else experienced by artists.
+Art in Context • Art is affected by politics, social change, the media, and pretty well everything else experienced by artists.
 In this program, you’ll have the opportunity to examine the mutual influences of art and society.